laxmikant-ainapure/upcxx/example/README.md

 ## Referencing members of "example/algo/" ##

+Members of "example/algo/" should reference other headers in "example"algo/" using quoted relative-path includes:
+"example/algo/bicgstab.cpp" would reference "example/algo/dgemm.hpp"
+using `#include "dgemm.hpp"`.

 Members of "example/app/" should reference files in "example/algo/" using relative paths ("example/app/foo" would reference "../../algo/bicgstab.{hpp,cpp}").

-Tests in "test/" will reference the algo headers with `#include <upcxx-example-algo/bicgstab.hpp>`.
+Tests in "test/" should reference the algo headers with `#include <upcxx-example-algo/bicgstab.hpp>`.
 The usual nobs crawl of headers will find the accompanying "bigcstab.cpp" automatically.
-Paths based on "upcxx-example-algo" will *only* be valid for `#include's` from within "test/".
-(TODO: implement this).
+Paths based on "upcxx-example-algo" will *only* be valid for `#include`'s from within "test/".